LibCrowds/libcrowds/README.md

 ## Configuring

-All settings can be found in [src/config.js.tmpl](src/config.js.tmpl); to use the theme you will need to make a copy of this file locally.
+Settings can be found in [src/config.js.tmpl](src/config.js.tmpl), to use this theme you will need to make a copy of the settings file and edit locally.

 ``` bash
 # create local configuration file
 cp src/config.js.tmpl src/config.js
 ```

 ## Building